Tim Guleri: Early life and education

-Tim Guleri received his Bachelor of Science degree in electrical engineering from Punjab Engineering College, Chandigarh, India.
+Tim Guleri received his Bachelor of Science degree in electrical engineering from Punjab Engineering College, Chandigarh, India in 1986.
 He received his master's degree in robotics and industrial engineering from Virginia Tech in 1988 and was inducted into the Academy of Distinguished Alumni in 2006.
 He sold books door to door to put himself through graduate school.

 Career

 In September 1989, Guleri became part of the information technology team at LSI Logic Corporation.
 In 1992, he joined Scopus Technology, a customer relationship management software company, where he was vice president of field operations until 1996.
 Scopus went public in 1995, and was acquired by Seibel Systems in 1998 for $750 million.

 Guleri founded the ecommerce company Octane Software in 1997.
-He was the CEO of Octane until it sold to Epiphany, Inc. in 2000.
-Guleri led the merger of the two companies. and served as the executive vice president of Epiphany from March 2000 until February 2001.
-He joined Sierra Ventures, a venture capital fund, as managing director of the software team in 2001.
+He was the CEO of Octane until it sold to Epiphany, Inc. in 2000 for $3.2 billion in stock.
+Guleri led the merger of the two companies and served as the executive vice president of Epiphany from March 2000 until February 2001.
+He joined Sierra Ventures, an early-stage venture capital firm that is focused on enterprise technology, as managing director of the software team in 2001.
 At Sierra, Guleri worked with investments in software and open source development.
 Through his investments from Sierra, he has taken companies Sourcefire and MakeMyTrip public.
-In February 2014, Shape Security raised $40 million in Series C funding from Sierra Ventures and other funds.
+Other investments with notable exits include: Sourcefire (acquired by Cisco in for $2.7 billion), Shape Security (acquired by F5 for $1 billion), Treasure Data (acquired by Arm for $600 million), and Greenplum (acquired by EMC for $400 million).

-Other activities
+Other investment activities

-During his time at Sierra Ventures, Guleri has led investments and served on the board of directors for companies such as MakeMyTrip.com, an online flight booking service based in India, CodeGreen Networks, Approva, Ventaso, a business software company, Greenplum, Again Technologies, BINA Technologies and Sourcefire.
-He currently sits on the board of directors for companies including Treasure Data, LeadGenius, DotNetNuke, and Hired.com, a startup company that aims to make the job search and hiring employees easier.
+During his time at Sierra Ventures, Guleri has led investments and served on the board of directors for companies such as Again Technologies, Approva, BINA Technologies CodeGreen Networks, Greenplum, Hired.com, MakeMyTrip.com, an online flight booking service based in India, Sourcefire, and Ventaso, a business software company.
+He currently sits on the board of directors for companies including Astronomer, Fabric, Phenom, and Treasure Data.

+Philanthropy

+In 2023, Guleri and his alma mater, Punjab Engineering College, established the "Lt.
+Col. S.C.S Guleri and Shama Guleri 'Keep Rising' Merit Scholarship."
+The scholarship, named after Guleri's mother and late father, will fund the education of eight economically-disadvantaged students.